FREE Car Insurance Comparison

 Each and every state has speed limits for the varying road types in their state.
 There are a number of factors that contribute to why a speed limit is chosen for a particular road, from road visibility to where it’s located relative to the population of people in the surrounding area, to how many curves are in the road.

 Below are the maximum speed limits that were chosen for the different road types in Mississippi.
 Keep in mind that these are the MAXIMUM speed limits.
-There will be some variety in speed limit depending on particular roads in Mississippi.
+There will be some variety in speed limits depending on particular roads in Mississippi.

 |Mississippi Speed Limits||MPH|